 I am not sher what happened to sherbet.
 As a kid in the 80s and 90s, it was always playing second fiddle to ice cream.
-It wasn’t pungent and sour like frozen yogurt, which made some people dislike it.
+It wasn’t pungent like frozen yogurt, which made some people dislike the latter.
 It wasn’t full-on fruity and as tart as sorbet, its nondairy cousin.
 And it didn’t have, at least in my recollection, too many fat-free or otherwise health-conscious claims attached to it, whether or not those were true (like poor Elaine learned of her favorite frozen yogurt).
-What it did have, along with a smooth pastel pallor, was a lot of flavors—and this was best exhibited in perhaps its most popular flavor, Rainbow.
+What it did have going for it, along with a smooth pastel pallor, was a lot of flavors—and this was best exhibited in perhaps its most popular flavor, Rainbow.

 So let’s bring back sherbet, with an unfamiliar flavor: Peach!
 To savor the peak of peach season here in the Northeast.

 Come to think of it, I think that sherbet is an essentially industrial innovation, a sad spinoff of ice cream that was left to fester in the ashes of the wholesome, healthy, real food movement.
 That’s my theory for now—and it’s partly because I see so few homemade recipes for the stuff.
 Now, after making it for myself, I have an even greater suspicion that food additives do a LOT for this frozen dessert.
 Because there’s so little fat in sherbet (milk, fruit and sugar in my version only), it’s hard as a rock after you freeze it.
 But once you leave it out to soften for about 15 minutes (unlike store-bought sherbet, which dissolves in a liquid pool after this time) it’s totally scoopable and slurpable from there on.
 And utterly delicious, in an unlikely natural way.